Sønderskov: Juel and Due

 On Rosenkrantz's death in 1614 Sønderskov was sold to Thomas Juel.
 He was already the owner of nearby Estrup Manor.
 Sønderskov's main building was destroyed by fire shortly after the sale.
 Juel immediately embarked on the construction of a new main building.
 The Renaissance-style building was completed in 1620.

 In 1620, Juel completed a new main building on his estate.

 Thomas Juel's nephew Manderup Due inherited Sønderskov from his uncle in 1648.
 He was also a fiefholder in Thy.
 His holdings were later passed down to his son Jørgen Skeel Due.
-He spent considerably more time on the Sønderskov estate than his father had done.
+He spent considerably more time on the Sønderskov estate than his father had.
 In the 1690s, he purchased Føvling Church.

 After Jørgen Skeel Due's death, the estate was taken over by his son, Jens Christoffer Due, who was heavily in debt.
 In 1720, he had to mortgage the estate to Hans Bachmann.